kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 }
 ```

+🔥**IMPORTANT**: Note: In reply_route, if the last executed function fails, the SIP response processing is considered unsuccessful, and kamailio will not relay the reply.
+To ensure proper relay of the SIP response, make sure the last command in reply_route is either a **successful** function or a **return** statement.

 🔥**IMPORTANT**: Note: for backward compatibility reasons, the main `reply`
 routing block can be also identified by `onreply_route {...}` or
 `onreply_route[0] {...}`.